-The great thing about these bank accounts is that they are significantly cheaper than conventional bank accounts.
+The great thing about these bank accounts is that they are significantly cheaper than conventional ones.
 Their low prices are what make them successful.
 And they have some interesting extra features.

 But which one should you choose?
 Which of Zak vs Neon is better for you?
-Let’s find out!
+We will find out!

-In this article, I am going to compare Zak vs Neon in detail.
-We are going to see the fees, the security, and the limits of both bank accounts.
-By the end of this post, you should know which of Zak vs Neon is best for you!
+In this article, I compare Zak vs Neon in detail.
+We see the fees, the security, and the limits of both bank accounts.
+By the end of the article, you will know which Zak vs Neon is best for you!

 Zak is a bank account managed by Bank Cler (previously Bank Coop).
-So while it is a digital bank account, it is still backed up by a traditional bank and not a startup.
+So, while it is a digital bank account, it is backed up by a traditional bank, not a startup.

-Even if Bank Cler backs it up, there are no offices for Zak.
+Even if Bank Cler backs it up, Zak has no offices.
 It is entirely digital.
-It is also entirely mobile, so you will have to use it from your phone.
+It is also completely mobile, so you must use it from your phone.
 Zak is not a bank itself.
 It is merely a bank account offered by Bank Cler.

 For more information on this bank account, you can read my full review of Zak.

 Neon was one of the first Swiss digital bank accounts.
 Neon is entirely digital.
 There are no offices where you can do operations.
-And it is fully mobile in that there are no online applications either.
+It is fully mobile in that there are no online applications either.

 Neon is not a bank.
 They do not have a bank license of their own.
 Another bank does not back Neon.
 However, your money is held in the Hypothekarbank Lenzburg Bank, another reputable Swiss Bank.
 It means you are protected as if your money was in any other large bank.

-One very interesting fact of Neon is that they offer payments abroad for free with their card.
-Neon was the first Swiss bank that provides this service!
-Of course, it was quickly followed by others (Zak!), but it is interesting to note that they lead the innovation.
+One very interesting fact about Neon is that they offer payments abroad for free with their card.
+Neon was the first Swiss bank to provide this service!
+Of course, others quickly followed it (Zak!), but it is interesting to note that they led the innovation.

 For more information on this bank account, you can read my full review of Neon.